'Better progress, more movement' in last-gasp Brexit talks: EU's von der Leyen says | DW | 20.11.2020

 Read more: UK announces biggest military spending boost since Cold War

-An 11-month transition period, where Britain remains in the EU's single market and custom's union ends on December 31 and unless a trade deal is reached, quotas and tariffs would hit bilateral trade from 2021.
+An 11-month transition period where Britain remains in the EU's single market and custom's union ends on December 31.
+Unless a trade deal is reached, quotas and tariffs would hit bilateral trade from 2021.

-Most economists think the British economy would take a greater hit, at least in the near-term, as it is relatively more reliant on trade with the EU than vice versa.

 Any agreement struck must still be approved by all the EU countries, as well as the European Parliament, to come into effect, which is likely to take at least 4 weeks.